Unplugged & Silent Alone Time Can Heal the Damage of a Tech-Addicted Life

 The dating website/app industry in the U.S. reached $3 billion a year in 2019.
 The money that singles, and the acting-like-they’re-singles, spend each year in pursuit of romance is expected to continue to grow.

-In pursuit of the ‘the one’, we can sometimes prioritize our relationships with others over developing the most-valuable one: the relationship we have with ourselves.
+In pursuit of the ‘the one’, we can sometimes prioritize our relationships with others over developing the most-valuable one: the one we have with our self.

-Modern technological society leaves little opportunity for the latter.
+Modern technological society runs completely roughshod over the disconnection and silence required for the latter.

 The average American spends between 5 and 6 hours a day glued to their phones.
 Morning to night, many people spending a full 12 hours – half of their life! – staring at their little screen.

 In 2017, a Deloitte study found that Americans collectively checked their phones 8 billion times a day.
-Not surprisingly, the majority of that manic behavior came from respondents aged 18-24, who checked their phones at more than twice the rate of the 35-44 age group.
+The majority of that manic behavior comes from respondents aged 18-24, who checked their phones at more than twice the rate of the 35-44 age group.

 Most phone usage comes in 30-second bursts.
-Added up, it’s over five hours each day and most likely a growing inability to focus and gain traction on many other things in life.
+Added up, it’s over five hours each day and likely a growing inability to focus and gain traction on other things in life.

 Researchers calculate that almost 8,000 days of the average person’s lifespan will evaporate by being fixated on screens big and small.
 For those doing the math, that’s nearly 22 years of one precious life on this planet.

-Medical professionals and social scientists have been warning about how all of this is contributing to the declining development of young brains, language and social skills for decades now - all to no avail.
+Medical professionals and social scientists have been warning about how all this usage is contributing to the declining development of young brains, language and social skills for decades now.

-Experts are concerned about the impact that all the screen time is having on developing empathy in children.
+Experts are concerned about the impact that screens are having on developing empathy in children.
 Important social skills like the ability to read faces and body language is on the decline.

-Over and over, social media use has been shown to harm teenagers’ mental health.
+Social media use has been found to harm teenagers’ mental health.
 It’s linked to anxiety, depression, low self-esteem, lack of ability to focus, hyperactivity and poor sleep.